Accounts receivable revenue can be confusing for small businesses because it’s money that’s owed but hasn’t yet been paid.

 Limitations of the accounts receivable turnover ratio

-Accounts receivable turnover ratios are used to measure how quickly companies collect money owed to them.
-This metric is calculated by dividing the total amount of outstanding accounts receivable balance by the average days sales outstanding.
-While this calculation provides some insight into the speed at which a company collects cash, there are several limitations to relying on this number alone.
+Accounts receivable turnover ratios are used to measure how quickly companies collect money owed to them, but there are several limitations to relying on this number alone:

 Go back to the table of contents.